Is computer equipment tax deductible?

 Where computer equipment goes on Schedule C

-Any item, MACRS depreciation Over 5 years Form 4562 → Line 13 (Depreciation)
+Bonus or regular depreciation Form 4562 Line 13 (Depreciation)

 Example: Freelance developer's computer setup deductions

-Example: Freelance developer, 90% business use on all equipment
+Example: Freelance developer, 90% business use on the MacBook, monitor, dock, and keyboard

 What records to keep